Travel 101 tickets

 Travel agents

 Well, there’s another option.
-Suppose you want someone to plan your ho trip for you.
+Suppose you want someone to plan your trip for you.
 A travel agent could be the way for you to go.
 If you’re going with a travel agent, ask them what happens.
 Can you deal directly with a carrier if something goes wrong, or do you need to go straight through them?

-I am optimistic, but I like to have a Plan B
+I am optimistic, but I like to have a Plan B.

-How do I put this all together?
+How do I put all of this together?

 When scheduling a trip, I often have two or more windows on my computer, one for each direction.

-Sometimes it is worth paying more for a change of scenery.
+Sometimes, it is worth paying more for a change of scenery.

 I did it because it kept the trip fresh and gave me some new experiences I loved.